"I'm his trumpet teacher": Moses Bliss, wife welcome baby boy, share video

 In a new post, he said it was the doing of the lord.
 He also disclosed that they were in awe of God's mercy over their family.

 The music star asked his fans to join him and thank God.
-Though he did state the gender of his baby, he shared the pregnancy shoot done by himself and his wife months before welcoming their baby.
+He also shared the gender of his baby and the pregnancy shoot done by himself and his wife months before welcoming their baby.

 Nathaniel Bassey confirm news